orfeasliossatos/Java-Projects/README.md

 # Java-Projects
-Projects carried out during "Introduction to Programming" and "Programming Practical" at EPFL, and a personal project.

 Tablrr is a table layout designer designed and implemented by myself.
 It handles reservations, priority seating, seating preferences, combining tables to accomodate groups, printing, and saving designs from different calendar days.